JensDll/vue3-form-validation/README.md

 }
 ```

 The `formData` object can either be flat or nested by using arrays.
-The type definition for some form field looks like the following:
+The type definition for some Form field looks like the following:

 ```ts
 type Field<T> = {